dklopstein/dev-journal/admin/styleGuide.md

 For every list element, include comments of start and end of the list.
 Also include all the elements and tag between those comments.

+For every comment in CSS files include only one line comments

+For HTML documents also use one line comments

+For JS files, include 3-5 line description for each function.
+For the body of the function you may include one line comments.

 **Line Limits**